gmc-code/PC-microbit-micropython/docs/extra/ucollections_module.rst

 | See: http://docs.micropython.org/en/v1.14/library/ucollections.html#module-ucollections
 | See: https://mpython.readthedocs.io/en/master/library/pythonStd/ucollections.html

-| namedtuple is a function
+| namedtuple is a function that creates a named tuple class
 | OrderedDict is a class

 ----